neil-berg/portfolio/src/posts/2019-02-07-meredith-lackey.md

 A [styled component](https://www.styled-components.com/) called `ImageContainer` is used to accomplish this.

-Since each thumbnail image is 50px, we set the width of `ImageContainer` to 50px, and include a 10px soft-white margin around the container.
+Since each thumbnail image is 50px, the width of `ImageContainer` is fixed to 50px.
+A 10px soft-white margin is also placed around the container.

-Its height is dictated by the value of `galleryHeight` stored in state, passed to `SideGallery` as a prop, and further passed as a prop to the styled component `ImageContainer`.
+The container's height is dictated by the value of `galleryHeight` stored in state, passed to `SideGallery` as a prop, and further passed as a prop to the styled component `ImageContainer`.

-To pin the gallery to the left of the page, we'll position it absolutely in the upper left corner.
+To pin the gallery to the left of the page, it is positioned absolutely in the upper left corner.

-Finally, we'll use [flex-box](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) in the column-direction to center each image along the cross-axis (rows in this case) and apply equal spacing between each image along the main-axis (columns in this case).
+Finally, [flex-box](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is used in the column-direction to center each image along the cross-axis (rows in this case) and apply equal spacing between images along the main-axis (columns in this case).

 <!-- prettier-ignore -->
 ```javascript